LostInZoom/cartagen/docs/manual/lines.rst

 - :func:`Douglas-Peucker <cartagen.douglas_peucker>` :footcite:p:`douglas:1973`
 - :func:`Visvalingam-Whyatt <cartagen.visvalingam_whyatt>` :footcite:p:`visvalingam:1993`
 - :func:`Raposo <cartagen.raposo>`  :footcite:p:`raposo:2013`
+- :func:`Li-Openshaw <cartagen.li_openshaw>`  :footcite:p:`li:1993`
+- :func:`Whirlpool <cartagen.whirlpool_simplification>`  :footcite:p:`dougenik:1979`

 Those line simplification algorithm are used for different purposes and their computational time differs.
 For example, Douglas-Peucker and Visvalingam-Whyatt are often used to simplify roads or surfaces borders such as forests.
-On the other hand, Raposo and Li-Openshaw are usually applied to simplify natural lines like the hydrographic network.
+On the other hand, Raposo, Li-Openshaw and Whirlpool are usually applied to simplify natural lines like the hydrographic network.
 You can read more about them in the API Reference section.